-About this ProjectThis work will focus on identifying best practice recommendations that can be applied to low risk pregnant patients who are eligible for oxytocin as a form of augmentation or induction.
+This work focuses on identifying best practice recommendations that can be applied to low risk pregnant patients who are eligible for oxytocin as a form of augmentation or induction.
 This report will not address the use of oxytocin for the use of contraction stress test or oxytocin challenge test; risks and benefits associated with other medications or methods of cervical ripening and induction of labour (prostaglandin, dinoprostone, mechanical cervical ripening); administration of oxytocin for postpartum hemorrhage prophylaxis; and oxytocin regimen for intrauterine fetal demise.
-The following groups will benefit from this work:

 - Pregnant people and their families: Gain access to reliable information on oxytocin through shared decision making, and receive quality care when being administered this high alert medication.